front-commerce/developers.front-commerce.com/source/docs/advanced/server/configurations.md

 ### Values depending on the request (key `slowValuesOnEachRequest`, optional)

 > **Note:** `slowValuesOnEachRequest` is a low level API in Front-Commerce.
-You shouldn't need it in most cases
+You shouldn't need it in most cases.

 `slowValuesOnEachRequest` is a function that extracts configuration values from the current request.
-For instance, depending on the URL, the configuration `currentShopId` will get a different id and thus display different informations.
+For instance, depending on the URL, the configuration `currentShopId` will get a different id and thus display different information.

 ```js
 const slowValuesOnEachRequest = req => {